 The CCC sees the co-benefits of emissions reduction as important:

-Benefits to health, productivity and incomes all tip the balance further in favour of acting to reduce emissions.—(CCC—He Pou a Rangi 2021a: 86).
+Benefits to health, productivity and incomes all tip the balance further in favour of acting to reduce emissions.—

 It also advocates that the government:

-improve the evidence base and approach for factoring in co-benefits into climate policy, planning and investment decisions, including to health, transport accessibility, the environment.—(CCC—He Pou a Rangi 2021a: 103).
+improve the evidence base and approach for factoring in co-benefits into climate policy, planning and investment decisions, including to health, transport accessibility, the environment.—

 In short, there is now recognition of the co-benefits of changes in urban form, and the limitations of other policy instruments, the Emissions Trading System (ETS) in particular.